Removing the shame, discrimination and fear from menstruation

 Hamda is equally delighted with her menstrual hygiene kit.
 “I was using old clothes before so I am so happy that I got a sanitary kit that I can use now instead of clothing.
 It contains sanitary pads, soap, and other things for my personal hygiene.”

-Plan International has also built safe toilets at the girls’ school with doors that can be locked.
 “Before the toilets at school had no doors and were not safe.
 Now we have separate toilets for girls, that are not close to the boys and are safe and secure.
 We can now use the toilets in school freely, without any fear.
 I’m so happy for this,” says Hamda, adding: “Now I go to school when I have my period and I don’t miss any classes.”

-Sexual and reproductive health and rights, Menstruation
+Categories: Sexual and reproductive health and rights Tags: Menstruation

 Share